BestTimesToVisit.com Logo

 Frequently Asked Questions

-For that perfect blend of sunshine and fewer people, I always recommend May or September.
-The weather is glorious, perfect for hitting the beaches or exploring the Alcazaba, but you'll find a much more relaxed atmosphere than in July or August.
-Plus, the sea is still wonderfully warm for a dip in September!
+For that perfect blend of sunshine and fewer people, I always recommend May, June, or September.
+The weather is glorious, perfect for hitting the beaches and exploring the Alcazaba, but you'll find a much more relaxed atmosphere than in the sweltering, packed months of July and August.
+Plus, the sea is wonderfully warm in September!

 Compare prices across top travel sites to find the best deal.